 Showing Answer Results, Correct Answers, and Live Rankings Leaderboard

-With the Projector View, you can show each question in the game while your crowd answers on their device.
-After answering you can show the crowd how everyone voted, then show the correct answer to the question, and finally you can show live rankings allowing your crowd to see who's in the lead!
+With the Projector View, you can show each question in the game while your crowd answers on the Mobile View of their device.
+After answering you can show the crowd how everyone voted, then show the correct answer to the question, and finally you can show Live Rankings allowing your crowd to see who's in the lead!
 You would repeat this process for each question.

-At the end of your list of trivia questions, you can show the crowd the final rankings and announce the winner of your game!
+At the end of your list of trivia questions, you can show the crowd the Final Rankings Leaderboard and announce the winner of your game!

 Exporting Trivia Game Results